Breast Augmentation & Breast Implants in Ontario – We’re Located in Barrie

 Options For Breast Augmentation In Barrie

-Patients who undergo breast augmentation have an option to choose a saline implant (where the implant is filled with a salt water solution) or the newer cohesive gel implant which provides the patient with a very natural feeling breast.
-During the surgery consultation, Dr. Dickie will help you in deciding which breast augmentation option is best for you.
+During the cosmetic breast surgery consultation, Dr. Dickie will help you in deciding which breast augmentation option is best for you.
 In some cases, your breast augmentation can be combined with a breast lift surgery, for those patients who have particularly lax breasts.

 In terms of breast implants recovery, our patients can resume their normal work schedule approximately one week post-operatively.
 However, it is important not to lift anything heavy for at least one month.